 Modification Proposal – proposal of a Modification to the BSC.

-NETSO BCA – the individual, nominated to interface with BSCCo on all change issues.

-Originating BCA - Any registered BCA who raises an issue, DCP or CP.

-PACA Register – details of all registered PACAs, maintained by BSCCo.
-It is used for the purpose of distributing to, and receiving change information from, PACAs.

 Panel Committee – a committee established by the BSC Panel with delegated authority for changes to BSC Configurable Items, as specified on the BSC Baseline Statement.

-Party Agent Change Administrator (PACA) – individual nominated by a Qualified Party Agent, or an applicant for Qualification, in accordance with section 3.11.
-The nominated PACA will be responsible for interfacing with BSCCo on all change issues.

-Qualification Service Provider – the organisation contracted by BSCCo to perform the duties set out in BSCP537.

-Release Strategy – a strategy, agreed by the BSC Panel, for the delivery of changes to the BSC Systems as a result of approved modifications and changes.
+Proposer – A person who raises a DCP, CP, Modification or Issue.

+Respondent – any interested person who returns comments on an item published for feedback via the BSC Change Distribution List, BSC Change Release Distribution List or on the BSC Website.

 Retail Energy Code - has the meaning given to the term “Retail Energy Code” in each Supply Licence.

 Standing List of Experts – a list of persons with relevant experience and/or expertise who may be willing to be members of a Workgroup or Issue Group, established and maintained by the Panel in accordance with Section F1.5 of the BSC.